openface/onset-alien-invasion/README.md

 * Satellite computer requires parts to be fully operational.
 Once 100% of the parts are recovered, the mothership will land. (cue the boss fight)
 * Mothership attacks players until everyone is dead or defeated.
 * Scrap heaps provide resources such as metal shards, plastic tarps, and computer parts.
-* Craft items at the workbench using resources you find at the scrap heaps.
+* Workbench system for building items with resources that you find at the scrap heaps.
-* Simple inventory system (More to come...)
+* Inventory system with interactive objects and hotbar selection.

-### Credits
+### Additional Credits

-* [UFO model](https://sketchfab.com/3d-models/billy-meier-ufo-b21083ba65824b4a9b1b4720b705b32e) by Billy Meier,  Thanks to Voltaism for PAK integration!
+* [UFO model](https://sketchfab.com/3d-models/billy-meier-ufo-b21083ba65824b4a9b1b4720b705b32e) by Billy Meier,  thanks to Voltaism for the Onset pak file integration!